iframe-resizer/docs/src/content/docs/introduction.md

 - Simplified message passing between the iframe and the parent page
 - Automatic domain authentication

+It can also be combined with [viewer.js](https://viewerjs.org) to display PDF and ODF documents in an iframe.

 ### Version 5

 This version of _iframe-resizer_ has been extensively rewritten to use modern browser APIs, this has enabled signicantly better performance and greater accuracy in the detection of content resizing events.